manuelarte/github-kudos-template/README.md

 ## Examples

+### Alice and Bob

+So imagine that Alice (username alice) wants to give kudos to Bob (username bob).
+What alice needs to do is:

++ Use this template to create a new repository called **github-kudos**.
++ Create a file named **bob.md**, and write a message.
++ Now, her recommendation is available at https://github-kudos.com/alice/kudos/bob

+### See It In Action

-+ You can check an example on how GitHub-Kudos repo could look like: https://github.com/manuelarte/github-kudos
++ You can check an example on how GitHub-Kudos repository could look like check [my repository](https://github.com/manuelarte/github-kudos)
-+ An example on how the github-kudos app is used in a GitHub profile: [https://github.com/manuelarte](https://github.com/manuelarte#-people-i-recommend)
++ An example on how the github-kudos app can be used to display kudos in a [GitHub profile](https://github.com/manuelarte](https://github.com/manuelarte#-people-i-recommend)